Keith Sweat: 1992–2001: Get Up on It, Keith Sweat/LSG

 In 1992, Sweat discovered the group Silk, and helped craft their debut album, Lose Control, which hit No. 7 on the Billboard 200 album chart.

 The album's single "Freak Me" hit No. 1 on the Billboard Hot 100 on May 1, 1993.
 In 1993, Sweat discovered the Atlanta-based female R&B group Kut Klose.
 Sweat also produced the group's debut album Surrender, which produced their biggest hit single "I Like", peaking to No. 8 on the Hot R&B/Hip-Hop Singles & Tracks chart.

+In the fall of 1994, Sweat appeared in the group Black Men United (BMU) reuniting with Silk, Gerald Levert, Al B. Sure!, Brian McKnight, El DeBarge and others for the single "U Will Know", which was written by R&B musician D'Angelo for the soundtrack the film Jason's Lyric.

 Sweat released his fourth album Get Up on It in the summer of 1994, and his self-titled fifth album in 1996.
 Both albums reached the top ten on the Billboard 200.
 The single co/produced and written by Eric McCaine "Twisted" featuring R&B group Kut Klose hit No. 2 on the Billboard Hot 100 and "Nobody" hit No. 3, which made them Sweat's biggest hits to date.
 "Just A Touch" was a cover of the 1979 song "Just a Touch of Love" by Slave.
-He produced R&B group Dru Hill in 1996.
+He produced for R&B group Dru Hill in 1996.

 In the fall of 1997, Sweat discovered the group Ol' Skool and helped with their self-titled debut.
 He was on their biggest single, "Am I Dreaming", which featured the R&B group Xscape.
-Sweat also formed the R&B supergroup LSG with Gerald Levert and Johnny Gill, and released their self-titled debut album Levert.Sweat.Gill in 1997.
+Sweat also formed the R&B supergroup LSG with Gerald Levert and Johnny Gill, and released their self-titled debut album Levert.Sweat.Gill was released that November.
 That album featured "My Body", which became a hit single.
 The album was certified double platinum and reached No. 4 on the U.S. Billboard 200.

 Sweat's sixth album, Still in the Game was released in 1998, hitting No. 6 on the Billboard 200, and No. 2 on the R&B/Hip Hop albums chart.
-It featured the singles "Come and Get With Me" (which featured Snoop Dogg) (No. 12 Hot 100) and "I'm Not Ready" (No. 16 Hot 100).
+It featured the singles "Come and Get With Me" (which featured rapper Snoop Dogg) (No. 12 Hot 100) and "I'm Not Ready" (No. 16 Hot 100).
 Sweat's success on the charts started to diminish in 2000, when he released the album Didn't See Me Coming.
 None of the singles from the album reached the top forty.